Utah Black Hawk War: Spanish Fork Treaty

 In an interview between Phillip B Gottfredson and Dr. Floyd O'Neil at the University of Utah, O'Neil explained that "no treaties were made between the Indian people of Utah and the Church of Jesus Christ of Latter-day Saints (Mormons)."
 He explained that 'agreements' were made between the Mormon Church and the indigenous people.
 "At best, these agreements were divisive to trick the Indians into giving up their land," he said.
 The Federal Government was the only one with the legal authority to make treaties.
 Cities Heber, Mt.
 Pleasant, Ephraim, Cedar Valley &, and others claim to have made treaties., but Congress never ratified one.

-The significance of the Spanish Fork treaty in 1865 is that it was intended for the Shoshoni-Timpanogos Nation and signed by their leaders.
+The significance of the Spanish Fork treaty in 1865 is that it was intended for the shoshonee-Timpanogos Nation and signed by their leaders.
 None of the seven Tribes of Colorado known today as "Colorado Utes" were named.
 One exception was the Yampa Ute, but they relinquished any claim they may have had three years later when they signed the Ute Treaty of 1868 in Colorado; thus, the homeland of the Timpanogos Nation in the Great Basin was left intact.
-The "Sanpete Utes," referred to in the treaty, were not Ute; they were Shoshoni.
-Sanpete County became named after Timpanogos Chief Sanpitch, Black Hawk's father, who was Shoshoni-Timpanogos.
+The "Sanpete Utes," referred to in the treaty, were not Ute; they were shoshonee.
+Sanpete County became named after Timpanogos Chief Sanpitch, Black Hawk's father, who was shoshonee-Timpanogos.
 Historians have mistakenly identified the Timpanogos Nation with Colorado Tribes who are not Shoshone.
 (Source: Timpanogos Nation, Commission of Indian Affairs Annual Report 1865, O.H.
 Irish and Department of the Interior.)
 The Timpanogos are Snake-Shoshone and are not enrolled members of the Ute Nation and never were.
 See Misidentity of Timpanogos & Utah Ute Tribes

 THE SPANISH FORK TREATY 1865: (Unedited)